-10. Asbestos Removal Control Plan
+9. Asbestos Removal Control Plan

-As outlined in the NSW Code of Practice How to Safely Remove Asbestos (Safe Work NSW 2019), an Asbestos Removal Control Plan is required to be prepared prior to undertaking asbestos removal work.
+As outlined in the Code of Practice: How to safely remove asbestos (2019) an Asbestos Removal Control Plan is required to be prepared prior to undertaking asbestos removal work.
 When preparing the asbestos removal control plan, the licensed asbestos removalist should consult with the person who commissioned the work, the person with management or control of the workplace (if not the same person), workers and their health and safety representatives.